act-org/dls/docs/GUIDE.md

 thus at some point you'll need to add a few custom styles to your `styles.ts` file using [`makeStyles`](https://v4.mui.com/styles/basics/).

-### Avoid Hardcoded Values
+### Avoid Hard Coding

-When it comes to defining custom styles, the number one rule is to avoid hard-coding values.
-When a style value is hard-coded, we are making a strong opinion that this style is fixed for this component, even across themes.
-Often, this is not the right assumption to make.
+When it comes to defining custom styles, the number one rule is to avoid hard coding values.
+When a style value is hard coded, we are making a strong opinion that this style should be applied globally for this component across all themes.
+Often times, this is not the right assumption to make.

 ```tsx
 // BAD: